BatolG/PolluVision-T5/README.md

 ## Model

-Useing yolov8m to detect pollution in images Training YOLOv8m on the dataset with args:
+Using yolov8m to detect pollution in images Training YOLOv8m on the dataset with args:
 - epochs = 100
 - image size = 640x640
 - conf = 0.45